lusingander/serie/CONTRIBUTING.md

 ## Pull Requests

+We welcome pull requests, but please note that they are not guaranteed to be accepted.
+Following this guideline will increase the likelihood of your pull request being approved.

+### Creating pull requests

-When creating a pull request, please ensure you follow the same guidelines as [mentioned for issues](#reporting-issues).
+- When creating a pull request, please ensure you follow the same guidelines as [mentioned for issues](#reporting-issues).

-Creating a pull request does not necessarily require an issue.
-For complex problems, creating an issue beforehand might make the process smoother.
+- Creating a pull request does not necessarily require an issue.
+But if the problem is complex, creating an issue beforehand might make the process smoother.
+- Do not include fixes that are not directly related to the pull request topic.

 ### Improving the Commit Graph